Skip to main content

 The debug flag allows the server to be reloaded when a change is detected in the source code.

 Note that this will only make the backend service usable, the frontend will not be available.
-Only the following URLs should work:
+Only Swagger documentation should be available at http://localhost:8000/api/docs.
+GraphQL sandbox is available through the frontend.

 For running the frontend, please refer to its dedicated documentation section.